nisrulz/open-whisperscribe/Readme.md

    - Use `keyboard.Key` and then type `.` for autocompletion and to avoid errors.

+4. **Whisper Model**:

+   - `model`: Specify the Whisper model to use.
+Possible values are `tiny`, `base`, `small`, `medium`, and `large`.
+   - The model is downloaded and cached automatically when you run the application for the first time.
+Subsequent runs will use the cached model.

 After making changes, restart the application for the updates to take effect, by running

 ```bash